(+20) 102 800 2828 [email protected]

 During prehistoric times, the Egyptians divinized natural phenomena for which they did not know their reason, some plants and certain animals for their qualities or customs.

-Later the gods take human form (anthropomorphism), and some retain zoomorphic features of their origin, such as the animal’s head and so.
+Later the gods take human form (anthropomorphism), and some retain zoomorphic features of their origin, such as the animal’s head.

 For example, the jackal that the Egyptians saw prowling around the burials in the desert sand, for what was considered a protective deity of cemeteries, later became the God Anubis, with a jackal’s head.